-Protecting your privacy has always been important.
+Information and Privacy Commissioner/Ontario Ontario Bar Association Association du Barreau de l'Ontari YOUR HEALTH INFORMATION AND YOUR PRIVACY IN OUR HOSPITAL Protecting your privacy has always been important.
 Now the Ontario health privacy law requires anyone that provides you with health services to protect your personal health information.
 They have to tell you what they do with it, and in certain situations, ask permission before they get it, use it or give it out.
 A health care provider is not allowed to collect personal health information where it is not necessary or to collect, use or give out more information than is necessary.
 The law also gives you the right to see the information and to ask for it to be changed or corrected if you think there is an error or inaccuracy in the record.
 The Information and Privacy Commissioner of Ontario has responsibility for educating the public about their privacy rights.
 The Commissioner also oversees compliance and hears and decides complaints.
 As part of our privacy program, we have a Privacy Statement and this Privacy Brochure.
 This Brochure describes our privacy practices and tells you how you can exercise your rights.

-For more information, please see our Contact Person whose name is at the end of this Brochure.
+For more information, please see our Contact Person whose name is at the end of this brochure.

-WHO CAN USE AND SEE YOUR PERSONAL HEALTH INFORMATION

-Implied Consent to Use and Give Out Your Information in Order to Provide You with Health Care

-When you seek health care from us, we assume that we have your permission to collect, use and share your personal health information among your health care providers, including the doctors, nurses, social workers, therapists, and other professionals or their support staff within our facility, who provide or assist in providing health care to you.
-We may also give your personal health information to your outside physician or other health care providers so they can provide you with ongoing health care and follow-up.

-Staff in our facility who do not provide or assist you with health care are generally not allowed to see your health information.

-You should let our staff know if you do not want us to use, share or give out some or all of your personal health information to provide you with health care.

-Express Consent to Give out Your Information to Other People

-Sometimes we are not allowed to assume we have your permission to give personal health information about you to others.
-For example, except where the law allows otherwise, we must ask your permission to give your personal health information to:

-(a) people who do not provide you with health care, like a family member who does not have the legal authority to act for you, or to insurance companies; or

-(b) to a health care professional who is not involved in your care.
+WHO CAN USE AND SEE YOUR PERSONAL HEALTH INFORMATION Implied Consent to Use and Give Out Your Information in Order to Provide You with Health Care When you seek health care from us, we assume that we have your permission to collect, use and share your personal health information among your health care providers, including the doctors, nurses, residents, social workers, therapists, and other professionals or their support staff within the hospital, who provide or assist in providing health care to you.
+We may also give your personal health information to your physician or other health care providers outside the hospital so they can provide you with ongoing health care and follow-up.
+Hospital staff who do not provide or assist you with health care are generally not allowed to see your health information.
+You should let hospital staff know if you do not want us to use, share or give out some or all of your personal health information to provide you with health care.
+Express Consent to Give out Your Information to Other People Sometimes we are not allowed to assume we have your permission to give personal health information about you to others.
+For example, except where the law allows otherwise, we must ask your permission to give your personal health information to: (a) people who do not provide you with health care, like insurance companies or your employer; or (b) a health care professional for reasons other than providing you with health care.